 Similarly, the number of repeat orders made with a coupon are higher for non-coupon acquisitions.

-Non-coupon acquired customers have a much lower percent of repeat orders with a coupon applied than coupon acquired customers.
-Thus, for coupon-acquired customers, almost one out of every two repeat orders has a coupon applied.
+Non-coupon acquired customers have a much lower percent of repeat orders with a coupon applied than coupon-acquired customers.
+Thus, for coupon-acquired customers, almost half of repeat orders has a coupon applied.
 In this example, coupon acquired customers tend to make repeat purchases with coupons.

-In this section, we focus only on first orders from coupon acquisitions, segmented by coupon. we use these metrics in our analysis:
+This section focuses only on first orders from coupon acquisitions, segmented by coupon.
+Use these metrics in your analysis: